lsst-sitcom/sitcomtn-082/index.rst

 HP Test at el 0 deg
 --------------------

+**Test description**
 These are the results from the hardpoint breakaway test when the TMA was positioned at el=0 deg, az=-29.69 deg.
 In Figure 4, hardpoint 2 and hardpoint 5 were not moving in the positive direction.

-Hardpoint 1 and hardpoint 6 both stayed in the position for testing positive for a shorter time whereas hardpoint 3 and hardpoint 4 were staying on testing negative position for a shorter period time.
+Hardpoint 1 and hardpoint 6 both stayed in the position for testing positive for a shorter time whereas hardpoint 3 and hardpoint 4 stayed in testing negative position for a shorter time.
-This is because depending on the position of each hardpoint.
+The movement and resting behaviour of the hardpoint is depending on the position of each hardpoint.

-ToDo Reference cross-check

 .. figure:: /_static/m1m3004_hp_timeline_El_0.png

     Figure 4.
-Transition of the measured forces on each hardpoint when the TMA is at el=0deg.
+Measured forces on each hardpoint when the TMA is at El=0deg.

-The stiffness of each curves are fitted from :math:`\Delta`\displacement = 0 :math:`{\mu}m` (Figure 5).
+The stiffness of each curve is fitted from :math:`\Delta`\displacement = 0 :math:`{\mu}m` (Figure 5).

 .. figure:: /_static/Force_displacement_salidx_100056_El_0.png
    :scale: 45 %

-   :math:`\Delta`\Displacement versus measured forces for each phase during the hardpoint breakaway test when the TMA is at el=0 deg.
+   :math:`\Delta`\Displacement versus measured forces for each phase during the hardpoint breakaway test when the TMA is at El=0 deg.

 .. figure:: /_static/Force_displacement_fitting_residual_salidx_100056_El_0.png

-   (Left) :math:`\Delta`\Displacement versus measured forces for each phase during the hardpoint breakaway test fit with error function (the TMA at el=0deg).
+   (Left) :math:`\Delta`\Displacement versus measured forces for each phase during the hardpoint breakaway test fit with error function (the TMA at El=0deg).
 (Right) The residual, a difference between data and error function, with respect to :math:`\Delta`\displacement

 HP Test at el 40 deg